 The "Load balancing policy" setting in Dashboard determines which RADIUS server will be contacted first in an authentication attempt, and thus the ordering of any necessary retry attempts.

+This can be found via Wireless > SSID > Access Control by selecting 'my Radius Server' next to the 'Sign-on with' radio dial.
 There are two options, Strict Priority and Round Robin (Strict Priority is selected by default):

 The servers will always be contacted in the order listed in Dashboard.
 In the example given, that ordering is 1,2,3.
 That means that server 1 is always contacted first and server 2 will only be contacted if server 1 cannot be reached.
 Similarly, server 3 will only be contacted if neither server 1 nor server 2 can be reached.